GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/unlocks-config-format.md

 For this example, you can also use a simpler formula: `arbitraryStageProgress = stage_num*progress`

+#### Progressive player level
-**progressivePlayerLevel** - periodic unlocking with 5 stages, the cycle starts at the 4th stage.
+periodic unlocking with 5 stages, the cycle starts at the 4th stage.

 ```json
 {